Bilateralism with incompatible proofs and refutations: Bilateral Proof and Refutation ( )

+As noted in~\cite{DBLP:journals/japll/Wansing17}, inferential purity does not hold in some other natural deduction calculi for Nelson's logics with strong constructive negation~\cite{Gurevich1977,Kurbis-Petrukhin-2021,negri-sn}, in the sense that they display two connectives at a time in definitions (they also fail the subformula property), \eg: Wansing's solution consisted of replacing the truth-preserving transitions to/from negated formulas by falsity preserving transitions to/from non-negated formulas, so the above rules are replaced by: where the strong negation operator is substituted by double inference/discharge bars/brackets.
+The natural deduction system $\BintN$~\cite{DBLP:journals/japll/Wansing17} (Fig~\ref{fig:BintN}) formalises a conservative extension of propositional intuitionistic logic over a set of atomic variables $\At$, with connectives $\to, \wedge, \vee, \top, \bot$, obtained by adding co-implication ($\mapsfrom$), a connective dual to implication.
+In $\BintN$, co-implication internalizes the preservation of {\em disproof} from the conclusion of a valid inference (understood as logical consequence) to its premises.
+Hence the implication plays in {\em verificationism} a role dual to that played by co-implication in {\em falsificationism}.

+The system $\BintNs$~\cite{barrosonascimento2025bilateralbaseextensionsemantics} is a variant of $\BintN$.
+The key difference lies in the addition of the rules $E\vee(+)$, $E\wedge(-)$, $\bot(+)$, and $\top(-)$ (Fig.~\ref{fig:BintNs}), without which a direct proof of normalisation is not possible.
+The bilateral natural deduction system $\BPR$ (Fig.~\ref{fig:SystemBPR}) then builds on $\BintNs$ by introducing the rule $PR$ (Fig.~\ref{fig:BPR}), which coordinates {\em proofs and refutations}.
+This single addition allows one to move from a paraconsistent to a consistent system, but it also introduces significant proof-theoretic challenges, as discussed in the following sections.

+$\BPR$ features two kinds of derivations: those concluding with a formula under a single line (proofs) and those concluding under a double line (refutations).
+A proof (resp. a refutation) may contain refutations (resp. proofs) as subderivations.
+Dotted lines serve as placeholders for either single or double lines, with the proviso that in any application of $\lor(+)$ or $\land(-)$, all dotted lines must be replaced uniformly, either all by single lines or all by double lines.

-The natural deduction system $\BintN$ for a conservative extension of intuitionistic logic by a connective dual to implication, termed co-implication ($\mapsfrom$), is introduced in~\cite{DBLP:journals/japll/Wansing17}, whose notation we adopt here.
-In $\BintN$, the role of implication in {\em verificationism} is dual to the role of co-implication in {\em falsificationism}.
-Hence, these connectives may be seen to internalise a semantical relation of entailment into the logical object language.
-There are two kinds of derivations in $\BintN$: those concluding with a formula under a single line, and dual derivations concluding with a formula under a double line.
-Furthermore, a proof (respectively, a dual proof) may contain, as subderivations, dual proofs (respectively, proofs).
-The premises of a derivation in $\BintN$ are divided into two classes: {\em assumptions}, representing proofs, and {\em counterassumptions}, representing refutations.
-Accordingly, the conclusion of a derivation is indexed by an ordered pair $(\Gamma; \Delta)$, where $\Gamma$ and $\Delta$ are finite sets of assumptions and counterassumptions, respectively.
-Intuitively, $\Gamma$ collects hypotheses presupposed to have been proved, whereas $\Delta$ collects those presupposed to have been refuted.
-Finally, single square brackets $[\cdot]$ denote the discharge of assumptions, while double square brackets $\llbracket\cdot\rrbracket$ denote the discharge of counterassumptions.
+The premises of a derivation in $\BPR$ are partitioned into two classes: assumptions, representing proofs, and contra-assumptions, representing refutations.
+Accordingly, the conclusion of a derivation is indexed by an ordered pair $(\Gamma; \Delta)$, where $\Gamma$ and $\Delta$ are finite sets of assumptions and contra-assumptions, respectively.
+Intuitively, $\Gamma$ collects hypotheses taken to be proved, whereas $\Delta$ collects those taken to be refuted.
+Finally, single (resp. double) square brackets $[\cdot]$ (resp. $\llbracket\cdot\rrbracket$) indicate the discharge of assumptions (resp. contra-assumptions).